 Extensions to study period (taught postgraduate)

 A standard procedure is in place for taught postgraduate students to be given extra time to complete their degree programme.
-This also extends their library and IT access.
+This will also extend their library and IT access.

-If students need additional time to complete their programme and schools are happy to support the request following the process below will ensure the student record remains accurate and is "rolled" into a second term in Banner if necessary.
+If students need additional time to complete their programme and schools are happy to support the request, following the process below will ensure the student record is updated as appropriate.

 Extensions of less than four weeks

 Inform the Programmes and Assessment (Operations) team via email with the new expected completion date.
 Operations will then update the record accordingly, no form required.

 A separate extension form is required for each student and each new extension (unless the new extension is for less than four weeks).
 Extensions can be granted for a maximum of one academic year at a time.